What Is Thai Shrimp Green Curry?

 SUSIE’S KITCHEN NOTES

-Green curry paste from a jar varies more between brands than red or yellow paste does — because green curry paste is built on fresh ingredients, the jarring process affects it more significantly than it affects pastes built on dried ones.
+Green curry paste from a jar varies more between brands than red or yellow paste does.
 Mae Ploy produces a paste that is reliably bright and present.
 Maesri is slightly milder and more widely available.
-If you are using a brand for the first time, fry a small amount in the coconut cream and taste before committing to the full amount — some brands are significantly hotter than others and the heat level of green curry paste is not always indicated clearly on the packaging.
+If you are using a brand for the first time, fry a small amount in the oil and taste before committing to the full amount.
+Some brands are significantly hotter than others and the heat level is not always indicated clearly on the packaging.

 Homemade green curry paste is the best version of this dish.
 Fresh lemongrass, fresh galangal, fresh green chilies, fresh kaffir lime zest, shallots, garlic, and shrimp paste pounded together in a mortar produces a paste that is brighter, more fragrant, and more complex than any jar.
 It is also more work.
 The store-bought version is correct for a weeknight.
 The homemade version is correct for the version you want to remember.